minio/directpv-docs/content/concepts/architecture.md

 ### Legacy controller server

-The kegacy controller server runs as a container `controller` in a `legacy-controller` `Deployment` Pod.
+The Legacy controller server runs as a container `controller` in a `legacy-controller` `Deployment` Pod.
 It handles the following requests:

 * `Create volume`

-  The Controller server errors out for this request.
+  The Controller server returns an error for this request.
   DirectPV does not create new legacy DirectCSI volumes.

 * `Delete volume`